Compare Cheap Auto Insurance in Georgia

 |---|---|---|---|

-Many insurers also have telematics programs that track your driving habits and provide discounts based on how safely you drive.
-These programs can offer significant discounts — sometimes up to 40 percent — so they are worth looking into if you generally drive safely.
-However, some of these programs can also raise rates for unsafe driving.
+This will vary by insurer and your eligibility, but a few widely available discounts include bundling, good driver, good student, and multivehicle discounts.
+Many insurers also have telematics programs that provide discounts based on how safely you drive — sometimes with up to 40 percent savings — but note that some programs can raise rates for unsafe driving.

 Methodology